dictadata/pdf-data-parser/README.md

 ---

 PdfDataReader operates in Object Mode.
 The reader outputs arrays (rows).
-To convert the row into a JSON object use the RowAsObjects transform.
+To convert rows into a JSON objects use the RowAsObjects transform.

 ```javascript
 const { PdfDataReader, RowAsObjects } = require("pdf-data-parser");